sandy366/LearnAI-KnowledgeMiningBootcamp/resources/md-files/alternative-agendas.md

 1. ~~[Lab 7](../../labs/lab-final-case.md) - **Architecture Design Session**~~

-## Alternative Agenda - 2 hour - Cognitive Search Lab Session
+## Alternative Agenda - 2 hours - Cognitive Search Lab Session

 For express deliveries with some knowledge and some code.
 It is expected a qualified audience, with knowledge on Azure Search.
 Environment Creation and pre-reqs must be done before the start of the training.